 The Curran Fellowships are research and travel awards intended to support the use of primary sources for the exploration of any aspects of the British periodical press in any of its manifold forms, forms that may range from within Britain itself to the many countries, within and outside of the Empire, where British magazines and newspapers circulated during the “long nineteenth century” (ca. 1780-1914).

-The Research Society for Victorian Periodicals (RSVP) anticipates making at least six Curran Fellowship awards for research to be undertaken in 2020.
-Applicants may request any amount of support up to $5000; the Curran Fellowships Committee may choose partial funding of successful applications.
+The Research Society for Victorian Periodicals (RSVP) intends to grant at least six Curran Fellowship awards each calendar year.
+Applicants may request any amount of support up to $6000; the Curran Fellowships Committee may choose partial funding of successful applications.
+Please note that awards will be paid out in U.S. dollars.

 The Curran Fellowships are intended to provide a researcher with funds to cover only those expenses directly related to research, such as transportation, lodging, photocopies, scanning, database subscriptions, and the like.
 Indirect expenses are not covered.